-Be aware that wait times can vary dramatically by country, or even region within a country.
-Check the Department of State for your consulate's current wait time and plan accordingly.
+- Visa appointment wait times can vary dramatically by country, or even different regions within a country.
+Check the Department of State website for your Embassy or Consulate's current wait time and plan accordingly.

 - RMU Acceptance Letter